 Should you use IKEv2?

-IKEv2 is a widely trusted and accepted VPN protocol – even Surfshark uses it.
+IKEv2 is a widely trusted and accepted VPN protocol.
 Working tandem with IPsec provides access to quality VPN connections on many platforms.
-Even better: its speed makes it the most attractive to mobile users, who should always be mindful of their resources.
+Even better: its connectivity makes it the most attractive to mobile users, who should always be mindful of their resources.
 That’s why it’s one of the protocol choices available to Surfshark VPN users – why not become one yourself and check it out?